AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

    >[!NOTE]
    >
-   >After the Dynamic Media run mode is disabled, the workflow step that generates the *cqdam.pyramid.tiff* rendition is skipped automatically.
+   >After the Dynamic Media run mode is disabled, the workflow step that generates the `qdam.pyramid.tiff` rendition is skipped automatically.
 This also disables dynamic rendition support and other Dynamic Media features.
    >
    >Also note that when Dynamic Media run mode is disabled after configuring the AEM server, all assets that were uploaded under that run mode are now invalid.

-## (Optional) Migrating Dynamic Media presets and configurations from 6.3 to 6.4 Zero Downtime {#optional-migrating-dynamic-media-presets-and-configurations-from-to-zero-downtime}
+## (Optional) Migrating Dynamic Media presets and configurations from 6.3 to 6.4 zero downtime {#optional-migrating-dynamic-media-presets-and-configurations-from-to-zero-downtime}

-If you are upgrading AEM Dynamic Media from 6.3 to 6.4-which now includes the ability for zero downtime (also know as Opt-in) deployments-you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in CRXDE Lite.
+If you are upgrading AEM Dynamic Media from 6.3 to 6.4&ndash;which now includes the ability for zero downtime (also known as "Opt-in") deployments&ndash;you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in **[!UICONTROL CRXDE Lite]**.

-**Note**: If you run your AEM instance in compatibility mode--that is, you have the compatibility packaged installed--you do not need to run these commands.
+**Note**: If you run your AEM instance in compatibility mode&ndash;that is, you have the compatibility packaged installed&ndash;you do not need to run these commands.

 To migrate your custom presets and configurations from `/etc` to `/conf`, run the following Linux curl command: